 Wash everything, on high heat.
 If you can’t wash it – bag it!

-After you have combed out the hair, washed everything in sight, now is time to keep them away so you don’t need to repeat this process a week later!
+You’ve combed out the hair, washed everything in sight, now it is time to keep the lice away so you don’t have to repeat the whole process a week later!
 For this, you’ll need a lice prevention spray, and you’re in luck because essential oils make a really nice (and pleasant-smelling) one.

-Fill bottle with water, then add 10+ drops of tea tree oil.
+- Fill the bottle with water, then add 10+ drops of tea tree oil.
 I added 5 drops of lavender oil for a pretty smell.

-Every morning before school spray on hair & brush.
+- Every morning before school, spray on the hair & brush.